jessyzhou2024-rgb/birthday-card-game/README.md

 2. Tap word choices or type in the writing box.
 3. Finish the card, send it, then build the birthday party.

-## GitHub Upload

-This project is ready to upload as a small static web game.

-If you want to publish it with GitHub Pages later, this single HTML file can also be renamed or copied to `index.html`.